CrossyChainsaw/Portfolio/README.md

 In a system test you test a walkthrough from one point to another.
 For example, in my web game that would be from start page, to playing a full round of the game.
 Or from start of the game to the rules section.
 Or from the rules section all the way to play a full round of the game.
 This concept I just explained also goes as End-to-End testing.

 #### End-to-End Testing
-In my current application end-to-end testing could be very interesting, why you would ask?
+In my current application end-to-end testing could be very interesting.
+Why you would ask?
 Well, basically my entire project consists of user inputs.
 The user chooses what word to guess and the user chooses a letter to guess.
 Further on in the game, the user has to choose if he wants to gamble his points for double or nothing.
 After a full round of playing, the Game-Statistics-Service should save all the results to the database.
-Since there is so much user input involved, there can be many different outcomes.
-It takes a while to test this all myself everytime.
+Since the user can choose the word they want and guess any letter in any order, there can be many different outcomes.
+It takes a while to test this all myself.
+Especially if I have to do this multiple times.
 Sadly it's not possible yet to play a full round in my game, neither does the saving to a database work.
-Therefore i can't build the test yet.
+Therefore I can't build the test yet.

-I did prepare by writing out the end-to-end scenarios i want to test.
+I did prepare by writing out the end-to-end scenarios I want to test.
 You can find them back here.

 [US25: End-to-End testing, walkthrough entire project](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/issues/16)

 ## Static Code Analysis
-For code analysis i've made use of SonarCloud.
+For code analysis I’ve made use of SonarCloud.
 I chose SonarCloud since a classmate of mine told me it is pretty easy to setup via SonarCloud.
 After a pull request to master, the SonarCloud code analysis get executed.
-Using code analysis i can easily find vulnerabilities in my code.
+Using code analysis I can easily find vulnerabilities in my code.

 ![image](https://user-images.githubusercontent.com/74303221/173247608-e802e311-4316-4a2a-96d0-318d8b2dcf75.png)

-Right now I only got the SonarCloud code analysis working on 2 out of 4 repositories.
-My goal is to have code analysis in every repository, so all of my repositories will have better code.
-Update, I got it working on all 4 :D

 ### Code Smells
 Currently SonarCloud doesn't detect any bugs or vulnerabilities in my services, except the backend.
 It also detects a few code smells.

 ![image](https://user-images.githubusercontent.com/74303221/174443500-266b7595-c670-4e03-a0cb-f43086a77162.png)

 The backend bug is no surprise.
-The entire code is such a mess so no surprise.
+It refers to that I have multiple classes in a namespace, and honestly the entire code is such a mess so no surprise.

 *Backend bug*